 In Santa Barbara County, "MED-Project" provides safe disposal of unwanted prescription and over-the-counter household medications.
 You can place medicines in a baggie and recycle the containers, or keep medications in their original containers but remove or scratch out all personal information.

-ACCEPTED: Medications in any dosage form except for those listed below, in their original container or sealed bag.
+ACCEPTED: Medications in any dosage form except for those listed below, in their original container or sealed bag. *NEW* - MED-Project will now start accepting inhalers dropped off in their bins.

-NOT ACCEPTED: Herbal remedies, vitamins, supplements, cosmetics, other personal care products, compressed cylinders, aerosols, inhalers, medical devices, sharps, illicit drugs, mercury containing thermometers and iodine-containing medications.
+NOT ACCEPTED: Herbal remedies, vitamins, supplements, cosmetics, other personal care products, compressed cylinders, aerosols, medical devices, sharps, illicit drugs, mercury containing thermometers and iodine-containing medications.

 It is illegal to place sharps or sharps containers in trash or recycling containers.